 Although traditionally, kaser peynirli (a type of Turkish cheese) is used, I am sort of a fan of feta, so I use it combined with mozzarella; I know,mozzarella isn’t exactly Turkish, but it works.
 I like to add parsley instead of spinach.
 I love spinach, but there is something about cooked spinach that I can’t get past.
 Now give me a spinach salad, and I am all over it.
 As an added touch, before baking, I like to sprinkle my pide with nigella seeds; I think they add a nice peppery flavor, plus a great visual contrast too.
 You can get nigella seeds on Amazon if your store does not carry them.

-- 1 egg wash (one beaten egg with 1 Tbsp. water added to it)
+- 1 egg (beaten egg with 1 Tbsp. water added to it for egg-wash)

 - In a large bowl place flour and salt.